Posts

 Image

 "We recognized that we were creating the book, in large part, to benefit animals more than ourselves."
 Kristof Dhont (left) and Gordon Hodson By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
 Why We Love and Exploit Animals: Bridging Insights from Academia and Advocacy is a new volume co-edited by Dr. Kristof Dhont (University of Kent, UK) and Dr. Gordon Hodson (Brock University, Canada).
 This is a groundbreaking book that includes chapters by leading academics and animal advocates on our complicated relationship with animals.
 I interviewed Kristof Dhont and Gordon Hodson about the book.
 Zazie: Why did you decide to put this book together?
 Gordon : We wanted to READ a book that bridged academia and front line animal activism, but it didn’t exist, so we decided to make it happen ourselves.
-Rather than write the book ourselves, however, we sought a true diversity of opinion
+Rather than write the book ourselves, however, we sought a true diversity of opinion, so

 Companion Animal Psychology News April 2020